Free delivery on orders over 100.-! 🎁

 Belgium, guardian of the flame

-Preserving unique know-how
+Preserving unique expertise

 The renaissance of craft breweries has fortunately reversed this trend.
 Curious brewers around the world are now rediscovering these traditional methods and adapting them to their local environments.
 This new wave builds on traditions while evolving them, proving that innovation can also come from rediscovering the past.

-Belgian inspiration in modern brasseries
+Belgian inspiration in modern breweries

 The scientific magic behind unique flavors

-From koelschip to bottle: the process revealed
+From koelschip to bottle: the process unveiled

-Invisible actors: microorganisms and terroir
+The invisible actors: microorganisms and terroir

-Taste alchemy: where do these unique flavors come from?
+The gustatory alchemy: where do these unique flavors come from?

 The exceptional aromatic profiles of spontaneously fermented beers are explained by this microbial diversity and the duration of the process.
-Each type of microorganism contributes its own notes:
+Each type of microorganism contributes with its own notes:

 • Other microorganisms add additional nuances, sometimes floral or earthy